omgnuts/android-aar-startkit/README.md

 gpg --gen-key
 ```

 Step 2.
 Just press enter when you are asked to choose.
 The recommendations are good enough for general purpose use.
 You should see the following output after you have confirmed your name, email.
+You will also be asked to set a password - this is your GPG password.

 ```
 pub   2048R/ABCD1234 2015-07-05